open-access-policies/streaming/_engineering_policies/eng_pol_002.md

 **Change:** Any addition, modification, or removal of anything that could affect IT services and systems.

-**Change Advisory Board (CAB):** A group of stakeholders responsible for reviewing and authorizing normal and emergency changes.
+**[Change Governance Body Name]:** A group of stakeholders responsible for reviewing and authorizing normal and emergency changes.

 **Rollback:** The process of returning a system to its previous state following an unsuccessful change.